 What was the Servant Problem?

 Writings on the servant problem would occupy the periodical press for much of the 19th and early 20th centuries.
 Even Robinson passes comment on ‘the number of magazine articles which have of late appeared’ (2) discussing the topic.
-The circulation of such articles largely assisted the cementing of various negative opinions towards the working-class2 with each article working to shape and mould the sensibility, taste and morality of its readers, most of which would have been like minded higher-class individuals.
-The perpetuation of such opinions worsened the so called ‘servant problem’ as the service industry fell under a micro-scope that sort to reveal even it’s most innocent of transgressions3.
+The circulation of such articles largely assisted the cementing of various negative opinions towards the working-class2 with each article working to shape and mould the sensibility, taste and morality of its readers, most of which would have been like-minded middle- and upper-class individuals.
+The perpetuation of such opinions worsened the so called ‘servant problem’ as the service industry fell under a micro-scope that sought to reveal even its most innocent of transgressions3.

 ‘The fact that this unwonted interest exists is not surprising.’Robinson, J. (1892) ‘A Butler’s View of Man-Service’ in The Nineteenth Century: A Monthly Review.
 Vol, xxxi.
 January-June.

 While the opinions of the employers circulated freely within the era’s periodicals, the thoughts of the servants themselves largely went unheard.
 For this reason Robinson’s memoir becomes increasingly more interesting as we are finally allowed to peak behind the proverbial curtain and hear the views of the condemned.